mad-lab/transit/src/pytransit/doc/source/CGI.rst

 **Visualize Specific Genes**

 Here are a few samples of the interactions visualized at the sgRNA level for this experiment.
-Note the difference in sgRNA strength scales shown.
+Note the difference in sgRNA efficiency scales shown.

 *Significantly depleted gene : RVBD3645*

 *RVBD3645* is one of the significantly depleted genes in this experiment.
-In this plot, notice how most of the slopes are negative but the amount of depletion varies, where the more blue slopes (higher sgRNA strength) are steeper than orange sgRNA slopes (lower sgRNA strength)
+In this plot, notice how most of the slopes are negative but the amount of depletion varies, where the more blue slopes (higher sgRNA efficiency) are steeper than orange sgRNA slopes (lower sgRNA efficiency)

 .. image:: _images/RVBD3645_lmplot.png
   :width: 400